 You don’t have to live on campus to take classes at Harvard this summer.
 You can find listings for off-campus housing online, in local newspapers, and by word of mouth.
-If you are interested in living on campus, please visit On-Campus Housing for more information.
+If you are interested in living on campus, please visit Housing and Dining for more information.

 Harvard Summer School students are eligible to sublet a Harvard University Housing room or apartment during the time of their Harvard affiliation.
 To find a sublet, visit www.harvardhousingoffcampus.com, click on the "Housing" tab, and filter by "HUH Sublet."

 You and the resident from whom you are subletting will then need to submit a sublet application to Harvard University Housing.
 Learn more about the sublet process.

 You may also visit the Harvard University Housing resources page for information regarding private market housing options.